analogdevicesinc/meta-adi/meta-adi-xilinx/README.md

 	custom-devicetree.dts \
 "

+# If the project being added is supported by ADI (with no custom changes), the devicetree should be present in the kernel sources.
+Hence, there's no need to redefine KERNEL_DTB_PATH
 KERNEL_DTB_PATH = "${WORKDIR}"
+# The following variable can be defined in case the new devicetree has no dependencies on the kernel sources (eg: by including a devicetree that is to be found there).
+If set to "n", it will prevent the device-tree recipe from copying all the kernel's devicetrees into ${WORKDIR}...
+USE_KERNEL_SOURCES = "n"
 ```

-> If the project being added is supported by ADI (with no custom changes), the devicetree should be present in the kernel sources.
-In that case, there's no need to redefine `KERNEL_DTB_PATH` and the `SRC_URI_append` should only contain the `pl-delete-nodes` file.
-In this case, alternatively, one can also  directly change the [devicetree.bbappend](https://github.com/analogdevicesinc/meta-adi/blob/master/meta-adi-xilinx/recipes-bsp/device-tree/device-tree.bbappend) recipe and send a PR to meda-adi!
+> If the project being added is supported by ADI (with no custom changes), one can just directly change the [device-tree.bbappend](https://github.com/analogdevicesinc/meta-adi/blob/master/meta-adi-xilinx/recipes-bsp/device-tree/device-tree.bbappend) recipe and send a PR to meda-adi!